 Chiffchaff - Summer visitor.
 Very similar to the Willow Warbler but with black legs.
 The call mainly tells them apart.
 Chiff-chaff chiff-chaff .... as the name suggests.
 Strangely they do not seem to sing in trees higher than around 5m.
 The female builds a domed nest with a side entrance, made from dead leaves and grass.
 Two to seven cream eggs with reddish-purple or blackish spots, are laid and incubated by the female for 13–14 days; the female cares for the young for about two weeks until they fledge.
-Taken in Allestree Derby.
+Taken in Allestree Derby, Ballinaglera and Portugal.